J. E. Meyers: Early life and education

-Meyers was born in Dayton, Ohio and moved to Minneapolis to attend the University of Minnesota Law School.
+Meyers was born on December 22, 1862, in Dayton, Ohio.
+He was educated in local schools in Dayton and moved to Minnesota in 1882, living for a time in Duluth, St. Paul, and finally moving to Minneapolis in 1888.
+He graduated from the University of Minnesota Law School.

 Career

-After a brief period spent in Duluth, Minnesota, he returned to Minneapolis in 1888 and began a career in the insurance business with Aetna.
+After moving to Minneapolis in 1888, Meyers began a career in the insurance business with Aetna.
 In 1918, Meyers ran for mayor on a patriotic platform supporting America's soldiers in World War I dubbed the "Loyalty Party."
 He defeated socialist incumbent Thomas Van Lear and served for a single term, working particularly hard to ensure returning military veterans were able to find housing and jobs.
 He did not run for re-election but later became involved in the city's board of education and board of estimate.

+Meyers served as the Minnesota manager of Aetna for 28 years.
+From 1925 to 1931, he was a member of the board of education and from 1931 to 1935, he was a member of the estimate board.
+He proposed a state song for Minnesota and advocated for the restoration of Minnehaha Falls by cementing its creek bed.

 Personal life

-Meyers died in 1944.
+Meyers died on June 11, 1944, at the Swedish Hospital in Minneapolis.
 Just a month before his death, it was revealed that Meyers has been the anonymous benefactor behind a Minneapolis-based group called "Youth, Incorporated" which provided Americanist materials to Minneapolis children.
-He is buried in Lakewood Cemetery in Minneapolis.
+He was buried in Lakewood Cemetery.